dstw/dstw.github.io-archive/_posts/2019-12-12-linux-kernel-mentoring-project.markdown

 better locations, and improved logic to improve the maintainability of Linux PCI code paths.
 From the mentorship program, she gets the opportunity to attend Open Source  Summit 2019 in San Diego, where She has been able to learn, network, and work on her public speaking.
 Second, Barath Verdartham took the project titled "Predictive Memory Reclamation" during the Linux Kernel Mentorship program.
-He got the opportunity to work on the core kernel, and I began working with his mentor Khalid Aziz where gave him a task regarding the identification of anonymous memory regions for a process.  he worked to develop a predictive memory reclamation algorithm in the Linux Kernel.
+He got the opportunity to work on the core kernel, and I began working with his mentor Khalid Aziz where gave him a task regarding the identification of anonymous memory regions for a process.
+He worked to develop a predictive memory reclamation algorithm in the Linux Kernel.
 The aim of the project was to reduce the amount of time the Linux kernel spends in reclaiming memory to satisfy processes requests for memory when there is memory pressure, i.e not enough to satisfy the memory